 3. Write an Excellent Summary

-Of all the sections of your LinkedIn profile, the summary is the most intimidating.
-It’s long, blank, and tempting to skip.
-Just because it’s “optional”, however, doesn’t mean you should leave it out.
-It’s a chance to tell a more detailed story about yourself and your career while also showcasing your writing skills.
+Of all the sections of your LinkedIn profile, the summary is the most intimidating (talking about yourself is hard).
+But don’t skip it!
+The summary is a chance to tell a more detailed story about yourself and your career while also showcasing your writing skills.
 Trust me: if you can write an essay or lab report, you can write a LinkedIn summary.

 0. Don’t Use the Summary LinkedIn Generates